 Under interest rate swap contracts, the Group agrees to exchange the difference between fixed and floating rate interest amounts calculated on agreed notional principal amounts.
 Such contracts enable the Group to mitigate the risk of changing interest rates on the fair value of issued fixed rate debt held and the cash flow exposures on the issued variable rate debt held.
 The fair value of interest rate swaps at the reporting date is determined by discounting the future cash flows using the curves at the reporting date and the credit risk inherent in the contract, and is disclosed below.
 The average interest rate is based on the outstanding balances at the end of the financial year.

-The interest rate swaps settle on a monthly basis.
-The floating rate on the interest rate swaps is one month LIBOR.
-The Group will settle the difference between the fixed and floating interest rate on a net basis.
+The £30 million interest rate swap settles on a monthly basis.
+The floating rate on the interest rate swap is one month LIBOR.
+The Group settles the difference between the fixed and floating interest rate on a net basis.